AI-Messiah/AndyMinimalScript/README.md

 *sinh - Hyperbolic sine.
 *tan - Tangent
 *tanh - Hyperbolic tangent.
-*distrand – Distributed random number, takes no arguments.
+*distrand – Distributed random number, This is supposed to return numbers that are evenly distributed. takes no arguments.
-*secrand – Hardware generated random number, takes no arguments.
+*secrand – Hardware generated random number, This returns whatever the microprocessor returns.
+This is suposed to be the most secure method. takes no arguments. these both return a number between 0 <= x < 1

-This file contains characters that have been mistaken for formatting.
+This file contains characters that have been mistaken for formatting when displayed in Github.
+Please read this as a text file.

 The order of operations are.
 () - parentheses.
 ^ - exponents.
-* / \ - multiply, devide, float modular.
+* / \ - multiply, divide, float modular.
 + - - add, subtract.
 & - bit and – limited to 64 bit unsigned integers.
 | - bit or – limited to 64 bit unsigned integers.